lzh9102/musicxml_to_jianpu/README.md

 - Multiple parts

 # Current Limitations
-- Only the key of C is supported.
 - All parts must be monophonic.
 - Cannot handle change of key signature or time signature in the middle of the piece.